-Does the Program Director have the scientific background, expertise, time commitment, and administrative and training experience to provide strong leadership, direction, management, and
+Does the program director have the scientific background, expertise, time commitment, and administrative and training experience to provide strong leadership, direction, management, and administration of the proposed research training program?

-2. Student Trainee Recruitment Plan
+Student Trainee Recruitment Plan

 - 1. Does the application contain a recruitment plan with strategies to attract well-qualified student candidates, both from within the sponsoring institution or from any four-year college or university? - 2.
 Are there well-defined and justified student selection criteria? - 3.
 Is there a well-defined plan for recruiting underrepresented minorities? - 4.
 Is a procedure in place that sponsor/student teams will follow to compete for the AHA funds granted to the institution?